Echoshard/DiscordBotPaLM2/README.md

 ## Bot Usage

-It will respond a persons DM's and you mention in any channel it has access to.
+The bot will respond a persons DM's and mention in any channel it has access to.

 ## Memory: